decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Inputs:

-- proof_octets (REQUIRED), octet string of the form outputted from the proof_to_octets operation.
+- proof_octets (REQUIRED), an octet string of the form outputted from the proof_to_octets operation.

 Parameters: